chelnak/vRAAPIClient/docs/catalog_service.md

 ###Parameters
 * [string]show = This determines what is returned.
 Use json to return a json object or table to return a table.
 This parameter is not mandatory.
+* [int]limit = This determines how many entries are returned.
+If not specified, it will default to 20

 By default this function will return a table containing the id and name of the resource.
 This can be changed by adding the show parameter as follows